abreits/amqp-ts/README.md

 > parameters
 > -   `source: Exchange` : source exchange this queue is connected to.
 > -   `pattern?: string` : pattern that defines which messages will be received, defaults to `""`.
-> -   `args?: any` : object containing extra arguments that may be required for the particular exchange type
+> -   `args?: any` : object containing extra arguments that may be required for the particular exchange type.
 >
 > result
-> -   `Promise<Binding>` : promise that resolves when the binding is removed
+> -   `Promise<Binding>` : promise that resolves when the binding is removed.
 >
 > example
 >